Mental Health Treatment Facility Services

 An Innovative and Complementary Approach

 Honed by years of professional practice, Get In Tune provides an innovative, curriculum-based music therapy that teaches clients how to use music to access a higher level of emotional processing.
-Our complementary methods, developed through intensive training in addiction recovery evidence-based practices and including concepts utilized in CBT and DBT, uniquely position clients to become more successful on their road to mental well-being.
+Our complementary methods, developed through intensive training in recovery evidence-based practices and including concepts utilized in CBT and DBT, uniquely position clients to become more successful on their road to mental well-being.

 Why Music Therapy – Isn’t Using Music Enough?